 The variance of an Activity

-We use this formula result as an indicator to activity risk level, which prompts the course of action to take.
+We use this formula result as an indicator of activity risk level, which prompts the course of action to take.
 Activity variance calculation involves taking the square of activity standard deviation.

 The range of an Activity Duration